 1. Quartz Is Mostly Natural Stone

-Even though quartz is engineered instead of quarried, most of the material used in its fabrication is natural stone.
-Up to 90 percent of quartz slabs installed as countertops are made with crushed fragments of metamorphic rocks that have a high content of silicon dioxide, which is the main reason you shouldn’t use common household cleaners on quartz.
+Even though quartz is engineered instead of quarried, the crushed resins and natural quartz that make up more than 90 percent of the material have a high content of silicon dioxide, which is the main reason you shouldn’t use common household cleaners on quartz.
 Similar to granite, marble, limestone, or travertine, there’s a chance of staining and other chemical reactions occurring beneath the surface.

 2. Most Household Cleaners Aren’t Formulated for Quartz